As Dirty As A Charcoaled Rug

 Instead of movie passes to get the teen votes, a resource speaker can be invited to the barangay hall to give English proficiency classes.

-Poso is good for only one family, but an efficient water distribution system benefits the entire community.
+Poso’ is suitable for only one family, but an efficient water distribution system benefits the entire community.

 A hundred-fifty hollow block is good only for Aling Bebang’s comfort room, but a job opportunity would enable every father in the barangay to build a house of his dreams.